juanfont/headscale/docs/acls.md

 Note: Users will be created automatically when users authenticate with the Headscale server.

-ACLs could be written either on [huJSON](https://github.com/tailscale/hujson) or YAML.
+ACLs have to be written in [huJSON](https://github.com/tailscale/hujson).
 Check the [test ACLs](../tests/acls) for further information.

 When registering the servers we will need to add the flag `--advertise-tags=tag:<tag1>,tag:<tag2>`, and the user that is